vpbrendel/CodeFMAB/README.md

 # CodeFMAB
-code  and supplementary documents spporting the FMAB book project
+Code and supplementary documents spporting the FMAB book project